-225 PROFESSIONAL ISSUES/CAPSTONE ΡΤΑ
+PROFESSIONAL ISSUES/CAPSTONE PTA 225

-(SU) 2 Credits: Prerequisite: Successful completion of all courses in first and second semester of
+(SU) Credits:

-PTA Program
+Prerequisite: Successful completion of all courses in first and second semester of PTA Program

 This course summarizes the learning experiences of the past two years, bringing the program to closure.
 Students participate in activities relative to their clinical experiences, both affectively and cognitively.
 Information for state licensure examination is disseminated, and preparation for examination is discussed.
-Professional issues are discussed, and case study is written and presented.

-ΡΤΑ 230 CLINICAL EXPERIENCE III
+230 CLINICAL EXPERIENCE III PTA

-Credits: (S)7 Prerequisite: Successful completion of all courses in first and second semester of PTA Program.
+Prerequisite: Successful completion of all courses in first and second semester of PTA Program.